fortana-co/request.js/README.md

 `request` has a third argument, an object literal with __backoff options__ (listed here with their default values):

 - `retries`, 4
-- `delay`, 2000ms
+- `delay`, 1000ms
 - `multiplier`, 2
-- `onRetry`, undefined
+- `shouldRetry`, `response => response.exception !== undefined`

 If you invoke `request` with this third argument, even an empty object literal, __request.js__ will retry your request up to `retries` times and [back off exponentially](https://en.wikipedia.org/wiki/Exponential_backoff) for as long as it's returning `exception`.

 If on any retry you regain connectivity and your request returns `data` or `error` instead of `exception`, the `request` method stops retrying your request and returns the usual `{ data, error, exception, ...rest }`.

+If you want to set a custom condition for when to retry a request, pass your own `shouldRetry` function.
+It receives the usual response, `{ data, error, exception, ...rest }`, and the current backoff vaules, `{ retries, delay }`.
+If it returns a falsy value the `request` method stops retrying your request.

-If you want to react to individual retries before `request` is done executing all of them, you can pass an `onRetry` callback, which receives `{ exception }, { retries, delay }`, with the number of remaining retries and the current delay in ms.
+The `shouldRetry` function also lets you react to individual retries before `request` is done executing all of them, if you want to do that.
+See the example above.

 ## Dependencies